 On the other side of the debate, there are those who take no issue with our alliance with communism; and say that it was our opposition to it during the Cold War that was the mistake.
 The ones making this argument range from genuine pacifists to communist sympathizers (with occasional overlap), and they are a diverse group of people with equally diverse opinions.
 What I have to say may not change many minds, but it may be helpful to say it anyway; that I might convince the people that are sitting on the fence, about how these two policies are more consistent than it might at first appear.

 The arguments for opposing communism during the Cold War

 Communism was a terrible system, and caused everything from poverty and oppression to forced labor and mass murders, in those countries that fell victim to it.
 We couldn't do anything about it where it already existed, not without getting into another shooting war - which after 1949, could have become a nuclear war (as that was the year the Soviets got the bomb) - but we could prevent it from expanding further, into more and more innocent victim nations.
 Our struggle with communism had many diverse aspects, ranging from building up nuclear weapons as a deterrent, to dangerous spy missions in the Soviet Union, to actual shooting wars in Korea and Vietnam.
 But all aspects of the struggle had one thing in common: to keep communism from expanding further, and to keep it from making helpless victims out of ever larger portions of the world's population.
-We lost in some of those areas (notably Vietnam), but we were ultimately successful in others; and prevented communism from spreading to South Korea, Nicaragua, and Afghanistan (among others).
+We lost in some of those areas (notably Vietnam), but we were ultimately successful in others; and prevented communism from spreading to Greece, South Korea, and Afghanistan (among others).